 The family-care conversation is a procedure and if it isn’t done well there are adverse consequences.
 Physicians need training and education to strengthen their communication skills.

-- Dr. Howard Epstein, Chief Health Systems Officer, ICSI
+– Dr. Howard Epstein, Chief Health Systems Officer, Institute for Clinical Systems Improvement

 Listen to Jeff Biehl, President of the Healthcare Collaborative of Greater Columbus, talk about collaboratives: